cstate/cstate/README.md

 *Investigating* - We’re aware of users experiencing unavailable guilds and issues when attempting to connect.
 We're currently investigating. {{< track "2018-04-13 15:54:00" >}}
 ```

+This is what you would see for an issue that has been resolved.

 Time to break that down.

 `title`: This is the one of the most important parts of an incident. *(required)*